Whole Body Donation Partnership Program

 - Education - Use of the body for education generally implies the body is used in a higher education program or continuing education of experienced surgeons and physicians.
-The body is generally kept in-tact at all times and following the educational use, cremated in its entirety and returned to the family.
+The body is generally kept in-tact at all times and following the educational use, cremated in its entirety and the cremated remains are returned to the family.
 You might expect this process to take one to two years.

-- Research - Use of the body for research generally implies the body is dismembered and various parts are used for research by private industry conducting research.
-Depending on the type of program you have chosen, the various body parts may or may not be returned to be reunited with the rest of the donor for cremation and the family may get some cremated remains returned to them after the research.
-Private industry is known to pay vast amounts of money for body parts and, financially, this type of donation program stands to benefit greatly from your generous donation.
+- Research - Use of the body for research generally implies the body is dismembered and various parts are used for research by private industry and research companies.
+Depending on the type of program you have chosen, the various body parts may or may not be reunited with the rest of the donor for cremation and the family may or may not get cremated remains returned to them after the research.
+Private industry and research companies are known to pay vast amounts of money for body parts and, financially, this type of program stands to benefit greatly from your generous donation.
 Unfortunately, that financial benefit is not shared with the family that offers the donation.

 Western University of Health Sciences - “Willed Body Program”